Liptruzet (atorvastatin / ezetimibe) and Alcohol/Food Interactions

-There is 1 alcohol/food/lifestyle interaction with Liptruzet (atorvastatin / ezetimibe):
+There are 3 alcohol/food/lifestyle interactions with Liptruzet (atorvastatin / ezetimibe) which include:

 Moderate Food Interaction